microsoft/hands-on-lab-serverless/docs/workshop.md

 ![Postman](assets/func-postman.png)

-#### Events
+#### Events Grid Subscription : Fine-grained subject filter

-If you look at your Logic App history, you will see that when you upload a file using the Azure Function it will trigger the Logic Apps multiple times instead of one.
-If you open an event received by the Logic App you will have something like:
+If you look at your Logic App **Run History**, you will see that when you upload a file using the Azure Function endpoint it will trigger the Logic Apps multiple times instead of one.
+If you open an event received by the Logic App you will have something like the following object:

 ```json
 [